victor-qin/victor-qin.github.io/_technical/2020-08-06-Decentralized-Robotics.md

   </video>
 </figure>

-I am currently helping Prof. Lina Li in building and testing multi-agent algorithms.
+I helped Prof. Lina Li in building and testing multi-agent algorithms.
 We are working with Turtlebot3 robots, programmed using ROS to implement and simulate online tracking algorithms.
 As a part of this project, I learned and presented on SLAM algorithms used on the Turtlebot3 platform.
 ​
 I also independently worked on a novel multi-robot search algorithm based on zeroth-order gradient descent methods.